Australian Bicentenary: Other events

+Australians: a historical library was published in ten large volumes to mark the bicentenary.
+It was a collaborative effort involving hundreds of historians and was a decade in the making.

 Protests

-The event triggered debate on Australian national identity, Indigenous rights, historical interpretation and multiculturalism.
+The event set off debate on Australian national identity, Indigenous rights, historical interpretation and multiculturalism.

 The event was widely viewed as controversial.
 Planning for the event raised issues of national identity and historical interpretation.
 Some wanted to remember the colonisation as an invasion, while others wanted it to focus on historical re-enactments.
 The Uniting Church in Australia wanted people to boycott the event unless Aboriginal rights were recognised.
 Anglican Church of Australia bishop George Hearn described the celebrations as an "historical absurdity" for its ignorance of 40,000 years of Aboriginal life and culture.
 The official slogan was "Living Together" which emphasised the theme of multi-culturism.
 Former Prime Minister Malcolm Fraser had intervened to change the motto to "The Australian Achievement" in order to be more celebratory.
 Bob Hawke later restored the original motto.
 The response from the right wing in the country was loud.
 The Institute of Public Affairs suggested that tradition had been sacrificed to appease a minority.
 The historian Geoffrey Blainey claimed the Bicentenary was attempting to re-write the British out of the history of Australia.

 The protest was planned immediately after the 1982 Commonwealth Games protests.
 On 26 January 1988, more than 40,000 people, including Indigenous Australians from across the country, staged the largest march in Sydney since the early 1970s Vietnam Moratorium demonstrations.
 The protesters marched through Sydney chanting for land rights.
 The march ended at Hyde Park, where several prominent Aboriginal leaders and activists spoke, among them Gary Foley.
-Dubbed the Long March for Justice, Freedom and Hope, or just March for Justice, Freedom and Hope, Linda Burney was one of the organisers.)
+Dubbed the Long March for Justice, Freedom and Hope, or just March for Justice, Freedom and Hope, Linda Burney was one of the organisers.
 Lyall Munro Jnr also participated in the protests.
 The march was featured in an episode of the 2013 documentary TV series, Desperate Measures.

 Demonstrations were also held in other cities and towns, including Canberra.
 This was part of a wider Bicentennial Boycott movement, which started in the lead-up to the Bicentennial.